(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

 Lumbar puncture should be done if patients have meningeal signs or a change in mental status.

 An enzyme-linked immunosorbent assay (ELISA) can detect antibody in serum, but confirmation requires a 4-fold change in antibody titer from acute to convalescent specimens.

 Case fatality rates in untreated anthrax vary depending on infection type:

-With early diagnosis, treatment, and intensive support, including mechanical ventilation, fluids, and vasopressors, mortality may be reduced to less than the rate in previously documented cases (45% in the US 2001 anthrax attacks and 90% in cases before these attacks).
+With early diagnosis, treatment, and intensive support, including mechanical ventilation, fluids, and vasopressors, mortality of inhalation anthrax may be reduced to less than the rate in previously documented cases (45% in the US 2001 anthrax attacks and 90% in cases before these attacks).